-(e) Impairment of plant and equipment and ROU assets (Notes 7 and 8)
+(e) Impairment of plant and equipment and ROU assets (Notes 6 and 7)

 Plant and equipment and ROU assets are tested for impairment whenever there is any objective evidence or indication that they may be impaired.
-In performing the impairment assessment of the plant and equipment and ROU assets, as disclosed in Note 7, the recoverable amounts of the cash-generating units ("CGUs") in which plant and equipment and ROU assets, have been attributable to, are determined in using value-in-use ("VIU") calculation.
+In performing the impairment assessment of the plant and equipment and ROU assets, as disclosed in Note 6, the recoverable amounts of the CGU in which plant and equipment and ROU assets, have been attributable to, are determined in using VIU calculation.